KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 - `DecorationPositon`: decoration on top (`0`), left (`1`), right (`2`), or bottom (`3`) (default: `0`)

 If `Shadow` is enabled, `Padding` values have to be added in the layout configuration (see below).

-If the decoration handles are on a side other than the top, some of the layout options change their meaning.
-E.g. `ButtonMarginTop` becomes a `ButtonMarginLeft`, in general layout settings were only a top exists are changed, if all exists like `TitleEdge` the meaning is unchanged.
-A shaded window will always have the decoration on the top, so the layout is transformed to be painted on the top again.

 ## Layout